A Note now the UK has left the European Union

 - From time to time, we may also use your information to contact you for market research purposes.
 We may contact you by email, phone, fax or mail.
 We may use the information to customise the website according to your interests

-Note that GDPR specifically grants you the right to request the right to be forgotten (erasure), the right to object to processing and the right to restriction.
+Note that UK GDPR specifically grants you the right to request the right to be forgotten (erasure), the right to object to processing and the right to restriction.
 We also must provide you with specific details on how long we will hold your details for.
-Please see the sections on GDPR above for more information on this
+Please see the sections on UK GDPR above for more information on this

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.